Napoleon Andrew Tuiteleleapaga

 Napoleon A. Tuiteleleapaga (II) (May 25, 1904 – December 25, 1988) was a prominent figure of both Western and American Samoa.
 He was a lawyer, author, amateur poet and musician from Leone, Tutuila, American Samoa.
 He is best known for composing the American Samoan anthem, "Amerika Samoa".

 Early life

 Napoleon was born on May 25, 1904.
-He hails from the island of American Samoa.
+He hails from the island of Tutuila in American Samoa.
 Like many Samoans of his time, Tuiteleleapaga grew up in poverty.
 He was a self-taught man.
 He loved to learn and stay relevant with societal changes.
 He graduated from the Marist Brothers School located in, Leone Village, Alataua County, Western District, Tutuila, American Samoa.
 After his commencement, Tuiteleleapaga continued his independent studies.
 Tuiteleleapaga sought to quench his thirst for knowledge until his final days.
 Tuiteleleapaga was very keen with all types of music and fancied brass instruments the most.
 Napoleon had the innate ability to be able to pick up an instrument and begin to play it.
 People close to Napoleon tell stories of how he would compose songs on restaurant napkins.
 Years later, Napoleon earned a LL.
 B. from Loyola Law School in Los Angeles, California.